Owen-3456/Clear-Default-Printer-Queue/README.md

 or

-2. Download the shortcut file `Clear Printer Queue.lnk` and execute it.
+2. Download the shortcut file `Clear Printer Queue.lnk`, change extension if necessery, and execute it.

 or